MicrosoftDocs/power-automate-docs/articles/create-email-flows.md

 1. **Use a template:** Most likely, there's already a [template](https://preview.flow.microsoft.com/en-us/templates/) that accomplishes your scenario.
 Search for your scenario among the templates and then follow the steps to create a cloud flow from the template.

-1. **Tweak a template** If you find a template that is similar to your scenario, but it doesn’t do exactly what you are want, you can create a cloud flow from that template and then tweak the flow to your liking.
+1. **Tweak a template:** If you find a template that is similar to your scenario, but it doesn’t do exactly what you are want, you can create a cloud flow from that template and then tweak the flow to your liking.
 You can extend a cloud flow that's created from template by adding, editing, or removing, triggers and actions.

     >[!TIP]
     >You can [**copy and paste**](https://flow.microsoft.com/en-us/blog/introducing-clipboard-in-flow-designer-and-three-new-user-experience-updates/) actions in the same flow or across flows to speed up the process. <!--Todo use a link in the docs, not a blog-->